AndyCappDev/tourboxelite/docs/GUI_USER_GUIDE.md

 6. Click **"Apply"**
 7. Click **"Save"** (Ctrl+S) to write changes to config

-The haptic settings apply to all three rotary controls (knob, scroll wheel, dial) in that profile as the default.
+When set at the profile level, the haptic settings apply to all three rotary controls (knob, scroll wheel, dial) in that profile as the default.

 ### Setting Per-Dial Haptic Feedback